kalzaf50/integrating-reality-game/README.md

 - 🕹️ Interactive 3D hand model rendered and rigged in [Godot Engine](https://godotengine.org/)
 - ⚙️ Physics-enabled hand interactions with game elements
 - 🔘 Functional in-game button activated by virtual hand

+## Instructions
+1. Make sure your webcam is on and your hand is visible.
+2. Move your hand in front of the camera to control the virtual hand in-game.
+3. Try pressing the in-game button with your hand to trigger interactions.
+4. Follow the in-game tutorial for guidance.